Golden Nugget Hotel & Casinos: Golden Nugget Online

 The Golden Nugget first launched its online casino in New Jersey.
 It has since spun-off into its own publicly traded company with plans to expand.
 Golden Nugget's parent, Landry's, Inc., remains the largest stockholder of Golden Nugget Online.

 Golden Nugget Club

-The Toyota Center contains a Golden Nugget Club is a lounge and bar that bring the Golden Nugget theme to the arena.
+The Toyota Center contains a Golden Nugget Club, a lounge and bar that bring the Golden Nugget theme to the arena.